Copyright 1994 - 2019 Bill's Bible Basics

 "For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
 Wherefore comfort one another with these words."

 With these verses I will bring this series to its conclusion.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.
 If you are interested in additional study concerning Divine Healing, please consider reading such articles as the five-part series entitled "Death: Final Battle, Final Victory".

 If you have enjoyed reading this series, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!
 For additional info, you may want to refer to the list of resources below which were also mentioned in this article, or which are related to the topics which were discussed in this article.
 All of them are likewise located on this very same Bill's Bible Basics website:

 Are Personal Tragedies Due to Sin?

 Love, Mercy, Forgiveness and Chastisement

 Do You Want Love and Light, or Rod and Wrath?

 Beholding the Evil and the Good